 INOC is not sponsored, endorsed, sold or promoted by Nasdaq, Inc. or its affiliates (Nasdaq, with its affiliates, are referred to in this disclaimer as the "Corporations").
 The Corporations have not passed on the legality or suitability of, or the accuracy or adequacy of descriptions and disclosures relating to, the ETF.
 The Corporations make no representation or warranty, express or implied to the owners of the ETF or any member of the public regarding the advisability of investing in securities generally or in the ETF particularly, or the ability of the Nasdaq Inovestor Canada Index to track general stock market performance.
-The Corporations' only relationship to IAM (in this disclaimer, the "Licensee") is in the licensing of the Nasdaq Inovestor Canada Index which is determined, composed and calculated by Nasdaq without regard to Licensee or the ETF.
+The Corporations' only relationship to IAM (in this disclaimer, the "Licensee") is in the licensing of the Nasdaq®, Inovestor, StockPointerTM, and certain trade names of the Corporations or its partner and the use of the Nasdaq Inovestor Canada Index which is determined, composed and calculated by Nasdaq without regard to Licensee or the ETF.
 Nasdaq has no obligation to take the needs of the Licensee or the owners of the ETF into consideration in determining, composing or calculating the Nasdaq Inovestor Canada Index.
-The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of the ETF to be issued or in the determination or calculation of the equation by which the ETF is to be converted into cash.
-The Corporations have no liability in connection with the administration, marketing or trading of the ETF.
+The Corporations are not responsible for and have not participated in the determination of the timing of, prices at, or quantities of the ETF to be issued or in the determination or calculation with the administration, marketing or trading of the ETF.